robseb/rsyocto/README.md

 *rsYocto* implements a **modern Linux Kernel (linux-socfpga 5.1)** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- or deep learning applications.

-To realize that are **Python3** with the Python Package manager **pip** and the **Apache Webserver** with **PHP** are already included.
-Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for is best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
+To realize that **Python3** with the Python Package manager **pip** and the **Apache Webserver** with **PHP** are already included.
+Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for it's best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment. *rsYocto* application can **build, deployed and even debugged over the network**.
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jumpstart in the development process possible, because all required compilers run directly on *rsYocto*.

 It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C, CAN,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for development of industrial connected solutions.
-With a single command is *rsYocto* capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA**.
+With a single command *rsYocto* is capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA**.

-The “*makersYoctoSDImage*”- script allow developer to **customize the *rsYocto*-image** with the installment of their own software files or **FPGA configuration file, that will be configured on the FPGA fabric before the Linux boots**.
+The “*makersYoctoSDImage*”- script allows developer to **customize the *rsYocto*-image** with the installment of their own software files or **FPGA configuration files, that will be configured on the FPGA fabric before the Linux boots**.

 The final *rsYocto*-Image can be **installed** on a **SD-Card** with any commonly **used Boot-Image creating tools**.
 Versions are available for the **Terasic DE10 Standard-** (Cyclone V), **Terasic DE10 Nano-** (Cyclone V) and **Terasic Han Pilot** (Arria 10).

-On the Terasic DE10 Nano board can be the  **Arduino Uno header** used to connect external devices to a Hard-IP Bus, because the HPS interfaces are with the pre-installed configuration are routed to FPGA I/O-Pins.
+On the Terasic DE10 Nano board the **Arduino Uno header** can be used to connect external devices to a Hard-IP Bus, because the HPS interfaces with the pre-installed configuration are routed to FPGA I/O-Pins.
 <br>

 # Features of *rsYocto*